-The Yorkshire, UK-headquartered start-up is hedging its bets on finding a market niche for its key product: a polyhalite-based chemical fertilizer, which Sirius will bring to market under the brand name ‘Poly4’.
+SPREADING THE WORD The Yorkshire, UK-headquartered start-up is hedging its bets on finding a market niche for its key product: a polyhalite-based chemical fertilizer, which Sirius will bring to market under the brand name ‘Poly4’.

 Polyhalite is a multi-nutrient fertilizer found more than 1,200m below the Earth’s surface, under the North Sea along England’s northeast coast - a seam of nutrient-rich rock Sirius intends to extract from its Woodsmith mine site near Whitby.

 The fertilizer includes 14% potassium, 19.5% sulphur, 6% magnesium, and 17% calcium, and Sirius’ executives are firm in the belief that their product will find a home in the market - but not, as marketing tsar JT Starzecki puts it, “as a ‘MOP killer’”.

 Starzecki refers to its main competition: muriate of potash - a potassium-based chemical fertilizer largely producer-controlled, and centred in just a few key producing nations, including Russia, Canada, Belarus, and Germany.

 “How you market MOP is very different to our approach with Poly4,” Starzecki said recently.
 “We’re targeting technical sales - demonstrating an alternative to potash in a blended fertilizer application plan.

 “We’re not planning to go head-to-head with [Canadian MOP major] Canpotex, or Belarusian Potash Company.”